JosephEoff/josepheoff.github.io/_posts/2020-02-01-howtosolder-toc.md

 7. [Soldering wires](howtosolder-7solderwire) - Finally getting somewhere.
 8. [Soldering through hole parts](howtosolder-8throughhole) - Some of the most common things you'll solder.
 9. [Removing through hole parts](howtosolder-9throughhole-remove) - Not the way most folks expect.
+10. [Using a solder sucker](howtosolder-10soldersucker) - Making good use of a cheap tool.
-10. Soldering simple SMD parts
+11. Soldering simple SMD parts
-11. Removing simple SMD parts
+12. Removing simple SMD parts
-12. Soldering SMD ICs
+13. Soldering SMD ICs
-13. Removing SMD ICs
+14. Removing SMD ICs

 As I complete each post, I'll link them into this table of contents.
 I may add other pages, or combine some items and shorten the list.
 We'll see how it goes.